cesto93/progettoSDCC/README.md

 -	by default only a subset of metrics are scraped by prometheus, gce and stackdriver; those metrics are specified in metrics_prometheus.json and metrics_gce.json, and can be expanded at will
 -	only way for prometheus to connect to the monitored instances is via IP address, connecting through node exporter at port 9100, so ensure to start all instances you want to monitor and to allow both inbound and outbound traffic on the aforementioned port before running the script set_instances_to_monitor.sh (gce IPs are dynamically changed at each restart)

+##Monitoring

+###Configuration
+* The monitoring agent configuration is saved in the file /configuration/monitor.json
+* The metrics monitored are taken from:
+    * /configuration/metrics_ec2.json
+    * /configuration/metrics_s3.json
+    * /configuration/metrics_gce.json
+    * /configuration/metrics_prometheus.json
+* The application metrics are taken from /log/app_metrics.json

+* To configure aws monitoring run script ./script_aws/configure_monitoring.sh
+* To configure gce monitoring run script ./script_gce/configure_monitoring.sh
+* To add monitoring at startup on aws run add add_statup.sh
+* Set the grafana datasource on influxdb on http://ADDR:8086

 ## Application

+###Configuration
+The node configuration is done via a json file located at /configuration/word_count.json
+The ip of the nodes are gathered by the script files and parse in a json file at /configuration/generated/app_node.json.
+To test the app in local or if you want to manually set the ip use this file directly.

 ###Commands